(See Fed. R. Civ. P. 83)

 An applicant must submit an application for general or special admission in the format provided by the Clerk's Office.
 See Attorney Admissions page available on the Court's website at ord.uscourts.gov.

 Attorney admission fees for general or special admission is must be paid upon notice of fee due..

 Any person who exercises any of the privileges of a member of the bar of this Court without being entitled to do so is guilty of contempt.

 LR 83-2 Admission to General Practice

-Admission to general practice, and continuing membership in the bar of this Court, is limited to attorneys of good moral character who are active members in good standing with the Oregon State Bar.
+Admission to general practice, and continuing membership in the bar of this Court, is limited to attorneys of good moral character who are active members with full privileges in good standing with the Oregon State Bar.